 Are You a DUI Victim?
 Consult an Attorney About Your Accident Case

 DUI victims may be entitled to compensation for injuries and other losses sustained in an accident caused by a drunk driver.
-At the Law Offices of Shane Smith, our experienced attorneys can help you understand your rights and examine all options for financial recovery.
+At Shane Smith Law, our experienced attorneys can help you understand your rights and examine all options for financial recovery.
 Contact our South Carolina law office today to request a free initial case consultation; we'll be in touch within 24 hours to set a time for your appointment.